cec70/HEARTS-french-adaptation/README.md

 ---

-## Reproducing the Original HEARTS Baseline
+## Reproducing an Original HEARTS Baseline

 Alongside the French adaptation, this repository includes the notebook `HEARTS_EMGSD_ALBERT.ipynb`, which replicates one of the experiments from the original HEARTS paper as a baseline, using the ALBERT-base-v2 model trained on the EMGSD dataset.

-This replication follows the requirement of reproducing the original methodology using the open dataset.
+This replication follows the project's requirement of reproducing the original methodology using the open dataset.
 The model achieves a macro-F1 score of **81.14%**, closely matching the 81.5% reported in the paper.

+Having validated the original methodology through a successful baseline reproduction, the next step is to adapt the HEARTS framework to a new context using the FairTranslate dataset for French occupational stereotypes.

 ---